aws/aws-cdk/design/cdk-assets.md

 a0bae29e7b47044a66819606c65d26a92b1e844f4b3124a5539efc0167a09e57 file
 ```

+This information is purely based on the contents of `assets.json`.

 ### Programmatic API

 The tool should expose a programmatic (library) API, so it can be integrated with other tools such as the AWS CLI and IDEs.
 The library should be jsii-compliant and released to all languages supported by the AWS CDK.